howdoicomputer/aws-cdktf-example/README.md

 This project is intended to be a simple, toy reference architecture in AWS using the TypeScript version of [cdktf](https://github.com/hashicorp/terraform-cdk).

+I originally started this project as a way to keep my AWS skills fresh while I was working with GCP.
+However, it ended up being used as a demo for an interview with a company called Polarsteps.
+I passed the interview but decided to stay in America as the housing crisis in the Netherlands as - and is - worse than here.
+This is why it's named "polarstomps" as I thought it'd be fun.

-It deploys:
+This infrastructure repository deploys:

+* Three logical environments (dev/stage/prod) whose boundaries are defined by VPCs and clusters
-* An EKS/Kubernetes cluster on AWS that has a managed node pool.
+* Three EKS/Kubernetes clusters on AWS with each having a managed node pool
-* ArgoCD and Argo Rollouts as a deployment layer.
+* ArgoCD and Argo Rollouts for gitops pull based deployments
-* Karpenter as the autoscaling mechanism.
+* Karpenter as the autoscaling mechanism
-* AWS LB Controller in order to use ALBs as ingresses for workloads.
+* AWS LB Controller in order to use ALBs as ingresses for workloads
-* The VPC CNI add-on for EKS for VPC connectivity.
+* The VPC CNI add-on for EKS for VPC connectivity
-* The container observability add-on for EKS for sending logs to CloudWatch.
+* The container observability add-on for EKS for sending logs to CloudWatch

 # polarstomps App

 There is a Polarstomps application that is meant to be deployed to the infrastructure this repo sets up.
+The application and deployment manifests are separate as that's adhering to best practices.
+The application itself is just a simple Golang webapp built with HTMX.

 It lives here: https://github.com/howdoicomputer/polarstomps The k8s manifests for it live here: https://github.com/howdoicomputer/polarstomps-argo